jjuanramos/blog/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello! my name is Juan Ramos.
-I am an analytics engineer @ Ebury, helping to build the analytics infrastructure one dbt model at a time :ramen:
+I am a data analyst @ homyspace, helping to build the analytics infrastructure one dbt model at a time :ramen: